 The December holiday season can be very stressful for some people.
-Military families, with the possibility of loved ones being deployed during the holidays, can find it hard to keep spirits bright.
-Here are five ways for military families to connect over the holidays while a loved one is deployed:
+Add in the worry of the pandemic and concerns about loved ones’ health during the holidays, family separations can make it feel hard to keep spirits bright.

 - Give Back: This time of year is called "The Season of Giving" for a reason.
 You will be surprised by how filled your heart will be by helping others who are in need.
 Seek out those opportunities to volunteer your time.
 Don't let the holiday blues stop you from enjoying the kindness of others.